Lumavate-Team/documentation/docs/2-development.rst

 Check The Logs
 ++++++++++++++

  #.
-Run the following command to collect container info.
+Open a command window, and Run the following command to collect container info.

     .. code-block:: go